 - Use the STAR (Situation, Task, Action, Result) or CAR (Context, Action, Result) model to structure your responses: lots of people use too much space explaining the situation and task.
 It’s much better to cover the situation and task in a short sentence or two before concentrating most of your effort on a detailed explanation of what you personally did to tackle the challenge.
 Explain as many steps as you can.
 Note the result in a sentence.

 - Stick to one example per behaviour: there’s only really enough space to explain one example fully.
 If you end up giving more than one example, it’s a sign that you probably haven’t given enough detail on your best example.

 - Use ‘I’ rather than ‘we’: a relatively common mistake is candidates using ‘we’ rather than ‘I’.
 This makes it difficult to know what you personally did to tackle the challenge you’re describing.
 It’s much safer to stick with ‘I’.

 That’s it.
-I hope it helps level the playing field a little.
+I hope it helps.

 Have a look at the Civil Service Jobs website to see the wide range of interesting jobs being advertised across government.

 Follow the Open Innovation Team on Twitter for our news.